 If you want to live a life worthy of a human being with true human reason, refuse to level your guns at the innocent Koreans and return at once to your dear parents, wives, and children!
 Resolutely oppose the aggressive schemes of the present rulers of your country!

 This is the only way for you to save your lives and secure happiness.

-Do not think that just because the Korean War ended over 50 years ago that their propaganda is no longer disseminated.
 To this very day the North Koreans continue to produce virulent anti-American propaganda.
 The picture above uses the same sort of theme that the Soviets did when they depicted Teutonic knights throwing babies into the fire, or the British did when they depicted German or Japanese troops tossing babies into the air to be pierced by bayonets.
 Here, an American soldier is about to throw an innocent North Korean baby down a well.
 The text is:

 Do not forget the

 imperialist wolves!
 US

 We have illustrated a very small percentage of the leaflets disseminated by the North Koreans and the Chinese People's Volunteer Army.
 The author is always interested in hearing about others.
 Interested readers are encouraged to write to him at email@example.com .